Trump Administration Transitions From Ignoring to Undermining Anthony Fauci

 In a time of dismal presidential polling, Fauci’s popularity is probably not sitting well with Trump either.
 With Trump’s approval rating at its lowest since the 2019 government shutdown, he is trailing Joe Biden by five points in Texas, according to a poll from the Dallas Morning News and UT Tyler.
 While a recent New York Times/Siena College poll found that just 26 percent of voters trusted the president for information on the coronavirus, 67 percent trusted Fauci — perhaps, in part, because the NIAID head has been willing to admit that managing a virus new to the planet has been a work in progress.

-As the White House reportedly hopes that Americans will “grow numb” to the coronavirus, Fauci’s efforts to broadcast sound public health advice continue to make him a target for a presidench defined by its commitment to removing dissent.
+As the White House reportedly hopes that Americans will “grow numb” to the coronavirus, Fauci’s efforts to broadcast sound public health advice continue to make him a target for a presidency defined by its commitment to removing dissent.
 But as a federal official, Fauci is immune to a direct firing from the president, meaning that the White House will most likely continue to bad-mouth its most popular and most public expert as the pandemic surges.